akiradeveloper/microservice-pattern/README.md

 This crate advocates the use of **in-process microservice pattern**.

-The typical modern system is consist of bunch of gRPC micro services that communicates each other.
+The typical modern system is consist of bunch of gRPC microservices that communicates each other.
 The gRPC microservice is a process whose internal is consist of logics and data structures.

 To develop the internal, in-process microservices is a very helping layer because you can modularize the internal in the same way the gRPC services does in the inter-process layer.